Bohemus307/YardFarm1.0/README.md

 ## Getting Started
 (Dev)
 * Fork Repo to working directory and cd into yardfarm1.0
+* Must have MongoDB installed and running (credentials required in config.js file)
 * Npm install
-* Npm start-server to start Adafruit server for sensors
+* Npm start-server to start Adafruit server for sensors (unecessary if not using external sensors)
 * Npm react-dev for compiler
 * Npm server-dev to start express server
 * .ENV file requires dev